 In my 7 years of running a business so far, I have mentored hundreds of entrepreneurs each year.
 I have sought what makes them tick.
 I have been fascinated by why so many fail and remain down.
 Some of the reasons that consistently appear on my radar are things like :

 2. Financial pressure to sustain a lifestyle.
-And I do not mean a luxurious life style either.
+And I do not mean a luxurious lifestyle either.
 Although granted, all this is relative.
 But the truth is right now, with a World more geared towards commercialism and a need to buy, buy, buy...it is hard for us to differentiate between what we want and what we need.
-The focus on getting this stuff increasingly keeps our business focus on subsistence and survival rather than global impact.
-An inward focused business eventually implodes and is forgotten over time.
+The focus on getting this stuff increasingly keeps our business focused on subsistence and survival rather than global impact.
+An inward-focused business eventually implodes and is forgotten over time.

 3. The war of the genders.
-I know I will get some flack for this so I will not overstay my visit on this item but think about this for a moment: how many friends, couples who are business partners do you know who let an amazing business die because of the need to selfishly demonstrate superiority over the other?
+I know I will get some flack for this so I will not overstay my visit on this item but think about this for a moment: how many friends, or couples who are business partners do you know who let an amazing business die because of the need to selfishly demonstrate superiority over the other?
 The need to fill a societal norm of one gender bias over the other has killed many a business from within.
-Words are said, action taken - that cut deep and negatively alter a brand all together.
+Words are said, actions taken - that cut deep and negatively alter a brand altogether.
 More often, permanently.

 4. Lack of obsessive focus or willingness to sacrifice.
 Seems mundane or obvious right?
 But think of this: the true world of business or entrepreneurship is not suits, champagne, tall buildings, money and business trips.
 That is a curated image Hollywood has fed you over the years.